 Nopales are commonly known as "prickly pear cactus" in English.

 You can eat raw nopales, but the best way to do so is by cutting them into thin strips and adding them to salads.

 You can freeze nopales!
 The best way to do so is to cut them into strips and put them in a resealable bag or container before placing them in the fridge freezer for up to a year.

 📖 Wrap Up: Nopales

-- Nopales, or cactus pads, are a versatile ingredient in Mexican cuisine.
-They can be enjoyed raw or cooked, offering a unique taste and texture.
+- Nopales, or cactus pads, are a key ingredient in Mexican cuisine, enjoyed both raw and cooked for their unique taste and texture.

 👋 Have you given this recipe a try?
 We'd love to hear your thoughts!
 Please leave us a ⭐ review below, and don't forget to tag us @spiceandlife_com on Instagram and Pinterest.
 Your feedback means the world to us, and we really appreciate it.
 For more recipes, follow us on Pinterest, Facebook, YouTube, and Instagram.
 Thank you! 🙏